etolabo/kumofs/doc/doc.en.md

   - Scalable from 2 to 60 servers. (more than 60 servers has not be tested yet)
   - Optimized for storing a large amount of small data.
   - memcached protocol support.
-    - supported commands are get (+get_multi), set and delete.
+    - supported commands are get (+get_multi), set, delete, gets and cas.
 	- specify -F option to the kumo-gateway to save flags.
 	- specify -E option to the kumo-gateway to save expiration time.

 ## Data Model

-kumofs supports following 3 operations:
+kumofs supports following 4 operations:

 **Set(key, value)**
 Store the key-value pair.
 One key-value pair is copied on three servers.